In Depth Baby Product Reviews Led by a Pediatrician

 Harness Adjustment

 The harness shoulder height adjustment on the Nido is a non-rethread style that does not require the user to remove the straps from a splitter plate.
-This carrier has a pinch mechanism on the back behind an access panel of the carrier where you pinch and slide the assembly up or down to the desired position.
-It moved smoothly and offered five positions.
+This carrier has a pinch mechanism on the back behind an access panel, where you pinch and slide the assembly to the desired position.
+It moves smoothly and offers five positions.
 The crotch strap has two positions.

 peg perego primo viaggio 4-35 nido - the back of the nido carrier has the release lever and the shoulder...